anjackson/codex/content/stories/the-analogue-repository/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;_"And these?"_, I ask, pointing at the larger spaces that make up the body of the raised plinth the novel is lying on.

 &nbsp;&nbsp;&nbsp;&nbsp;_"Ah, that's the Representation Information stack.
 Like I said, some of these books are in other languages.
 Some of them make a lot of references to other books.
 So we put those books together.
-Each package as to be self-describing, you see, so we sit each book on top of the information you need to understand the book.
+Each package has to be self-describing, you see, so we sit each book on top of the information you need to understand the book.
 Nice and simple."_

-A set of shelves under each book, layered information stacked like geological strata.
+A set of shelves is built into each _package_, under each book.
+Layered information stacked like geological strata.
 As with the room itself, I can't help but be impressed by sheer ambition and the technology involved.
 My host clearly takes some pleasure from that.

 &nbsp;&nbsp;&nbsp;&nbsp;_"That sounds like a lot of work."_